 “For the second goal, [Nordin] Amrabat’s on the right side,” Mourinho said after the defeat to the Hornets, “our left back [Shaw] is 25 metres distance from him, instead of five metres.”

 It was hardly Shaw’s finest hour and he struggled to work his way back into Mourinho’s thinking.
 But the other United players who have occupied the left side of defence have hardly set the world alight with their performances.

-A rotating cast consisting of Daley Blind, Ashley Young, Matteo Darmian and Marcos Rojo all lined up at left-back last season, with varying degrees of success.
+A rotating cast consisting of Daley Blind, Ashley Young, Matteo Darmian and Marcos Rojo have all lined up at left-back under Mourinho, with varying degrees of success.
 None can be considered more suitable for the role than Shaw.

-Furthermore, several members of the Red Devils’ squad put in numerous poor displays at different times last term, yet most seem to escape Mourinho’s wrath – at least to the degree to which Shaw seems to have incurred it.
+Furthermore, several members of the Red Devils’ squad have put in numerous poor displays at different times under Mourinho yet most seem to escape his wrath – at least to the degree to which Shaw seems to have incurred it.

 Selling Him Could Strengthen A Rival

 Since a potential move away from Old Trafford has been mooted, the clubs reportedly interested in Shaw are all Premier League regulars.
 Most notably, Tottenham Hotspur, under the auspices of Mauricio Pochettino, are thought to be a likely interested party.

 Pochettino worked with Shaw at Southampton and will be well aware of his talent and potential.
 That could be hastened with want-away Spurs left-back Danny Rose reportedly a Manchester United transfer target.

 Allowing a player of Shaw’s ability to join a direct rival would not represent savvy transfer market manoeuvring on United’s part.